A Case Study in Grounds for Divorce

 When it comes to divorce, often a spouse is looking for answers in all the wrong places.
-Consequently, the spouse is inundated with a plethora of misinformation.
-One of the biggest misconceptions out there is that you need your spouse’s permission or agreement to get the divorce.
-While that statement is true in some circumstances, it is not true for all cases.
-For example, look at Mason and Mary’s case.
+Consequently, the spouse is overwhelmed with tons of misinformation.
+One of the biggest misconceptions you need your spouse’s permission or agreement to get the divorce.
+While that statement may be true in some cases, it’s not true for all.
+Let’s take a look at Mason and Kate’s case.

 Mason was disinterested in making his marriage work and began publicly dating the other woman to the point it was known to all his friends and family that he had a new girlfriend.
-After a while, Mary decided to move out of the shared home without telling Mason.
-Mason returned home one day to find all of Mary’s things and some of his things were gone.
-Mary later called Mason and told him that she was gone.
+After a while, Kate decided to move out of the shared home without telling Mason.
+Mason returned home one day to find all of Kate’s possessions (and some of his) were gone.
+Kate later called Mason and told him that she was gone.

-In Mason’s situation, he could proceed with a divorce without Mary’s approval.
-Mason has what’s called a fault based divorce.
-As long as Mason can prove the grounds of fault before a judge, he does not need Mary to agree.
+Seek an Attorney’s Advice In Mason’s situation, he could proceed with a divorce without Kate’s approval.
+Mason has what’s called a fault-based divorce.
+As long as Mason can prove the grounds of fault before a judge, he does not need Kate to agree.

 There are many other instances where agreement to divorce is not necessary from the opposing spouse to proceed.
 The best way to determine if you have grounds for divorce is to have your specific situation assessed by an experienced attorney.